natstar93/your-first-trainline-graphql/071-Fetching-real-time-services-from-Waterloo.md

 #### Exercise 2:
 Can you include the operator of each service?

+Use graphiQL to see the result after the exercises.

 #### Struggling?

 To the get the solution checkout 071-fetching-real-time-services-solution